Overview

 Benefits

-Bioretention Soil captures, infiltrates, and filters stormwater.
-It also supports plantings that assist with this process while providing ecologically friendly wildlife habitats and light pollutant absorption.
+LVS Bio-Retention Soil captures, infiltrates, and filters stormwater, preventing damaging surface flooding while also supporting plantings that assist with this process while providing ecologically friendly wildlife habitats and light pollutant absorption.

 Benefits at a Glance